 - 5. Double-click the scope PC to open the source code. - 6.
-Look at line no 1669 onwards.
-All the property declarations and assertions have been used.
+Observe that line number 1144 onwards all the property declarations and assertions have been used.

 Random Constraint

 System Verilog has random constraint, which is used to generate a random value.
 Using this feature, you can even set the constraint on a random variable.